james-o-dev/auth-example/aws/README.md

 * `npm run cdk:deploy` to deploy the stack.

 Once deployed, it will print out the following outputs
-* `ApiGatewayUrl` - The host URL of the API Gateway that was deployed.
+* `ApiGatewayUrl` - The host URL of the API Gateway that was deployed. - i.e. the hosted API.
+* `CloudFrontURL` - The host URL of the CloudFront distribution - i.e. the hosted client.

 ## Teardown